jose-ambrosioo/system_administration_using_linux/README.md

 <br>gazela(rw,sync,no_root_squash)
 <br>/partilha/nfs/ kwanza(rw,sync,no_root_squash) gazela(rw,sync,no_root_squash)

-<br>Started the daemon that allows NFS clients to find out which port the server is on using it, the NFS daemon was started and the services were enabled to start when booting the machine.
+Started the daemon that allows NFS clients to find out which port the server is on using it, the NFS daemon was started and the services were enabled to start when booting the machine.
 <br>[root@lombe ~]# service rpcbind start
 <br>[root@lombe ~]# service nfs start
 <br>[root@lombe ~]# chkconfig rpcbind on
 <br>[root@lombe ~]# chkconfig nfs on

-<br>For NIS clients to mount shared folders permanently, edit the fstab file on clients (kwanza and gazela):
+For NIS clients to mount shared folders permanently, edit the fstab file on clients (kwanza and gazela):
 <br>[root@lombe ~]# nano /etc/fstab
 <br>lombe:/local/geral/ /local/geral/ nfs defaults 0 0
 <br>lombe:/local/financas / /local/financas/ nfs defaults 0 0